hbc/NGS_Data_Analysis_Course/sessionIV/lessons/04_biological_databases_NCBI.md

 > Try building the same search using filters, or select it from your history.

 Take a look at the gene record for Mov10.
 There is a Table of Contents on the left to help navigate through the wealth of information.

 <img src="../img/gene-card.png", width="500">

-There is also Mapview of the gene incorporated into the card, this is NCBI's genom browser.
+There is also a mini Mapviewer of the gene embedded into the card, this is NCBI's genome browser.
 It is very complicated to interpret, but if you want to take a stab at it, this [graphical view legend](http://www.ncbi.nlm.nih.gov/tools/sviewer/legends/) is very helpful.

 ### Downloading data from NCBI